Verint Systems (NASDAQ:VRNT) Issues FY 2022 Earnings Guidance

+Verint Systems (NASDAQ:VRNT) last posted its quarterly earnings data on Wednesday, September 8th.
+The technology company reported $0.58 EPS for the quarter, topping analysts’ consensus estimates of $0.42 by $0.16.
+The firm had revenue of $215.00 million during the quarter, compared to analysts’ expectations of $207.96 million.
+Verint Systems had a positive return on equity of 13.51% and a negative net margin of 0.36%.
+The firm’s quarterly revenue was up 5.3% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.80 EPS.
+As a group, equities analysts anticipate that Verint Systems will post 1.43 earnings per share for the current year.

-In other news, CFO Douglas Robinson sold 2,627 shares of Verint Systems stock in a transaction dated Monday, September 27th.
-The stock was sold at an average price of $45.94, for a total transaction of $120,684.38.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CEO Dan Bodner sold 12,025 shares of Verint Systems stock in a transaction dated Wednesday, September 15th.
-The shares were sold at an average price of $44.17, for a total value of $531,144.25.
+In other Verint Systems news, President Elan Moriah sold 4,500 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
+The stock was sold at an average price of $44.17, for a total value of $198,765.00.
+Following the transaction, the president now directly owns 120,303 shares of the company’s stock, valued at approximately $5,313,783.51.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, insider Peter Fante sold 7,787 shares of the company’s stock in a transaction that occurred on Thursday, September 23rd.
+The shares were sold at an average price of $45.50, for a total value of $354,308.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 29,730 shares of company stock valued at $1,328,181 over the last 90 days.
-Corporate insiders own 1.90% of the company’s stock.
+Over the last ninety days, insiders sold 29,730 shares of company stock worth $1,328,181.
+1.90% of the stock is currently owned by corporate insiders.

 About Verint Systems